heeschoi501/python-data-analysis-study/README.md

 A. Local GUI Control (Tkinter)

 The application uses a Tkinter GUI for metric selection, allowing the user to dynamically select the metrics (up to 6) for simultaneous display.
-This functionality is handled entirely by the GUI, eliminating the need for manual source code modification to change the dashboard view.

 B. Consolidated Visualization (Matplotlib)